Washington D.C. Temple

 The nickname “mormon” stems from a book of scripture we have called The Book of Mormon: Another Testament of Jesus Christ.
 Learn more about The Book of Mormon.

 While the term “Mormon Church” has long been publicly applied to the Church as a nickname, it is not an authorized title, and the Church discourages its use.
-Thus, we ask that you please avoid using the abbreviation “LDS” or the nickname “Mormon” as substitutes for the name of the Church.
+Thus, we ask that all please avoid using the abbreviation “LDS” or the nickname “Mormon” as substitutes for the name of the Church.

 When referring to Church members, the terms “members of The Church of Jesus Christ of Latter-day Saints,” or “Latter-day Saints,” are preferred.